isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 **Quick Start**

-The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Dynamic Media Classic.
+The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Adobe Dynamic Media Classic.
 After each step is a cross-reference to a topic heading where you can find more information.

 ## 1. Uploading and encoding videos

 Upload and generate adaptive video sets using one of the following two scenarios:

-* **Upload pre-encoded videos** - If your videos were already encoded outside Dynamic Media Classic, on the Global Navigation bar, click **[!UICONTROL Upload]** to browse and upload MP4 video files directly to Dynamic Media Classic.
+* **Upload pre-encoded videos** - If your videos were already encoded outside Adobe Dynamic Media Classic, on the Global Navigation bar, click **[!UICONTROL Upload]** to browse and upload MP4 video files directly to Adobe Dynamic Media Classic.
 Then, click **[!UICONTROL Build]** > **[!UICONTROL Adaptive Video Sets]**.
 Browse to your video files.
 Drag-and-drop the video files you want into the Adaptive Video Set table, and then save the set.
-* **Upload master source videos** - If your videos are not encoded, on the Global Navigation bar, click **[!UICONTROL Upload]** to upload master video source files (non-MP4) and have Dynamic Media Classic encode them to MP4 files for you.
+* **Upload master source videos** - If your videos are not encoded, on the Global Navigation bar, click **[!UICONTROL Upload]** to upload master video source files (non-MP4) and have Adobe Dynamic Media Classic encode them to MP4 files for you.
 In the **[!UICONTROL Upload Job Options]** dialog box, under **[!UICONTROL EVideo Options]**, select **[!UICONTROL Adaptive Video]**.

   This preferred option lets you create an Adaptive Video Set that automatically applies the correct encoding preset to the video, whether it is 16:9 or 4:3, to match the dimensions of the video you uploaded.
 When you submit your upload job, an Adaptive Video Set is automatically created for you which includes three video encodes in the correct aspect ratio.